trinodb/trino/presto-docs/src/main/sphinx/connector/hive.rst

 ============================================ =================================================================
 Property Name                                Description
 ============================================ =================================================================
-``hive.s3.use-instance-credentials``         Use the EC2 metadata service to retrieve API credentials,
-                                             defaults to ``true``.
-This works with IAM roles in EC2.

 ``hive.s3.aws-access-key``                   Default AWS access key to use.

 ``hive.s3.aws-secret-key``                   Default AWS secret key to use.